- Location: Illinois

 As a new Illinois resident, you must title and register your car within 30 days of establishing residency.
 You’ll then receive Illinois plates.
 Depending on the policies of your former state, you may be required to surrender your old license plates.
 If you’re unsure, contact the DMV from your previous state.

 Learn more about Illinois on our relocation guide.

 No surrendering of license plates when you move out of Illinois.
 The plates are yours.
 Keep as souvenirs, or check if your new neighborhood offers license plate recycling.

 Know what to expect before moving.
 Visit our Moving Out of Illinois page.

 After agreeing to sell, remove the car’s license plates before handing over the car keys.
 You can then transfer the plates to another vehicle under your name.
 Otherwise the SOS may request that you surrender your plates.
 Possible surrendering applies to both standard and specialized license plates.

 Visit our Title Transfers page for more information on selling a car.

 When it comes to buying there is no surrendering of license plates.
 After agreeing to buy, you must register the car with the SOS.
-You may, if needed, apply for a temporary registration permit, valid for 90 days, while waiting for your permanent license plates to arrive.

 For more details on buying a car, check out our Vehicle Title Transfers page.Other Topics in This Section